 Four weeks without alcohol

 Here I am, I have finally hit the four weeks without alcohol.
-4 calendar weeks, 28 days!
-And how do I feel?
-To be totally honest, all over the place.
-Let me share.
+4 calendar weeks!!, 28 days

 I had my first real ‘trigger’

 I have experienced these in the past of course, same as most people, and sometimes fought through, sometimes caved in and got on it (the drink).